 - Mix together the remaining flour and water until you have a smooth pipeable paste.
 Pour it into a plastic sandwich bag and snip off a tiny bit of the corner.
 Pipe a cross over each of the buns.

-- Place in the oven and cook for 25-27 minutes or until golden and cooked through.
+- Place in the oven and cook for 25-27 minutes or until the top is nice and golden.

 - For best results, you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).